GloriEvo/GloriEvo/README.md

 ### ✦

-We hate smalltalk and are horrible at it, if you try to start a conversation with "how are you" we will be (unintentionally) dry asf.
+We hate smalltalk and are horrible at it, if you try to start a conversation with something like "how are you" we will be (unintentionally) dry asf.

 </div>

 ### ✦

 HUGE cuddle & touch comfort.
 Cuddles are always welcome and encouraged!!
-Don't worry too much about covering us while cuddling, as long as a few of our pixels are still visible we're fine with being covered!
+Don't worry too much about covering us while cuddling.